 Write every day.
 Whether you’re a woman or a man, dedication and discipline are a lasting marriage.

-The subterranean anthology series is dedicated to pulp fiction in niche speculative fiction sub-genres.
+The semi-annual subterranean anthology series is dedicated to pulp fiction in niche speculative fiction sub-genres.
 It will take a nuanced and often critical look, however, at the conventions and broader historical context in which these sub-genres operate.
 2017-2019 will bring a trilogy comprised of dieselpunk, weird western, and space opera fiction.

 “History is written by the victors” – Winston Churchill